chronicleworks/chronicle/docs/docs/domain_modelling.md

 ## Agent

 Using Chronicle's domain model definitions an Agent can be subtyped and associated with attributes like other provenance terms.
-In the following example we define two Agent subtypes with a name attribute.
+In the following example we define the two Agent subtypes, Person has an id from the Cms, Organization a text title.

 ``` yaml
 agents: